Class InstallationScriptProvider

 protected InstallationScriptProvider(String authority, String... resources)

-Creates a new provider which will read script files of the given names in that order.
+Creates a new provider which will read script files of the given names in the given order.
 The given names are often filenames, but not necessarily (it is okay to use those names only as labels).

 Parameters: